sara-nl/griddocs/source/Pages/Practices/topos/clients/topos_perl_client.rst

 Save the script as 'example_pilotjob.pl'.

 Note that the timeout for a task is set to 3 seconds.
 It is expected that each task, so processing and storing data, should take no longer than 1 second; the largest delay is in the network traffic to and from ToPoS, and even 1 second is pessimistic.
-If however some task fails in the processing (in this case very unlikely, but not unlikely in real-world cases) or in the storing phase (real possibility, due to network hickups), the token is unlocked and available to other pilot jobs.
+If however some task fails in the processing (in this case very unlikely, but not unlikely in real-world cases) or in the storing phase (real possibility, due to network hiccups), the token is unlocked and available to other pilot jobs.

 Creating a job submission file
 ===============================

-The job submission file is a regular jdl file with the following properties:
+The job submission file is a regular JDL file with the following properties:

 * the job type must be "Parametric"
 * the number of parameters is the number of machines that should be used per job submit